I Never Thought I’d Have a Second Child—Here’s What Changed My Mind

 But deep down, my longing to be a mother superseded all endeavors for professional success.
 And so five years ago, my daughter Lilly entered this world—and we were beyond content as a unit of three.
 Like many, I found motherhood extremely challenging and overwhelmingly enriching, and I truly felt like I was complete in my maternal role.
 I romanticized the idea of life as the three of us, traveling the world, while I still managed to score some alone time and conquer my career as a mother of one.

 For years I watched as my friends went on to have two and three more children, fully at peace with my position.
 I couldn’t fathom having two in diapers and felt bad for my friends who were tearing their hair out.
 I delighted in my daughter who slept in, quietly read books and was saying four syllable words (avocado was a favorite!) while her playmates were still striving to say mama.
 To be fair, at 22 months Lilly started to show some sass and by 2.5 was a full-blown tyrant—behavior that just recently eased up a few months ago.
 (Did I mention she’s 5?
 It was a long two+ years.)
-Without giving any thought to having another, I’d glance at my tiny terrorist, pour a glass of wine and pop a birth control pill.
+Without giving any thought to having another, I’d glance at my toddler, pour a glass of wine and pop a birth control pill.

 When Lilly turned 3, my husband and I decided to at least consider the conversation of having another baby.
 If we wanted to even entertain the idea, we thought we should probably start talking about it—after all, we weren’t getting any younger, and we didn’t want there to be too big of an age difference between our kids.